 The Civil Service competency framework has more details about what is expected of civil servants.

-To apply you must have at least 5 GCSEs, grades A* to C and including English language and maths, or equivalent.
+To apply you must have at least 5 GCSEs at grade C and above, or the new grade 4 and above, including English Language and Maths, or equivalent.
 (Or you expect to have these qualifications by 31 August 2017.)

 For some schemes you also need additional qualifications:

-For the digital technology scheme you must have 2 A levels at grade C or above in a STEM subject, or equivalent, in addition to your GCSEs.
+For the digital technology scheme you must have 2 A levels at grade C or above, preferably in a STEM subject, or equivalent, in addition to your GCSEs.
 (Or you expect to have these qualifications by 31 August 2017.)
 You can check which subjects qualify as STEM subjects.

 You cannot apply for an apprenticeship if you have a degree.
 You may be eligible for the Fast Stream, the Civil Service’s flagship graduate development programme.